Design Principles Guide by Andi Gugu

 Nielsen's 10 usability heuristics

 You are not your user.
-Every assumption you make about how someone will interact with your design is likely wrong in at least one significant way.
-The only way to know what your users actually do is to watch them do it.
-No amount of internal review, stakeholder approval, or expert opinion replaces direct observation of real users in real contexts.
+Every assumption you make about how someone will interact with your design is likely wrong in at least one significant, consequential way.
+The only reliable way to know what your users actually do is to watch them do it, in real conditions, with real tasks, without guidance.
+No internal review, stakeholder approval, peer critique, or expert opinion replaces direct observation.
+Test early, test often, and approach every testing session with genuine curiosity rather than the desire to be proven right.

 Chapter 10 - Design Principles